 Offense is making a comeback in the NHL.
-Games are finishing with higher scores, as the Calgary Flames and Columbus Blue Jackets displayed in a 15-goal affair just about a year ago.
+Games are finishing with higher scores, as the Calgary Flames and Columbus Blue Jackets displayed in a 15-goal affair a couple of years ago.
 The average of goals per game has gone up over the last few seasons, and the number of 100-point scorers each season has increased, too.

 With teams becoming savvier and finding better ways to create shots and scoring chances, it doesn’t seem like goal-scoring is going away any time soon.
 So we figured it’d be a good time to go back and look at the 10 highest-scoring games of the modern NHL (1967-present).